Acceptable Market Name

+Names for seafoods in the U.S.

 In the United States, an Acceptable Market Name refers to the designated name under which a seafood species can be marketed and sold in interstate commerce.
 These names are established to ensure consistency, prevent consumer deception, and facilitate accurate identification of seafood products.

 Regulatory framework

 The United States Food and Drug Administration (FDA) provides guidance on acceptable market names through “The Seafood List,” a comprehensive directory that includes the acceptable market names, common names, scientific names, and vernacular names of seafood species sold in the U.S. This list serves as a reference for industry stakeholders to ensure proper labeling of seafood products.

 An acceptable market name may be: